-Sets the preferred version of Microsoft Visual Studio to use.
+Set the preferred version of Microsoft Visual Studio to use.

 If \$MSVS_VERSION is not set, SCons will (by default) select the latest version of Visual Studio installed on your system.
 So, if you have version 6 and version 7 (MSVS .NET) installed, it will prefer version 7.
-You can override this by specifying the MSVS_VERSION variable in the Environment initialization, setting it to the appropriate version ('6.0' or '7.0', for example).
+You can override this by specifying the \$MSVS_VERSION variable when initializing the Environment, setting it to the appropriate version ('6.0' or '7.0', for example).
 If the specified version isn't installed, tool initialization will fail.

-This is obsolete: use \$MSVC_VERSION instead.
-If \$MSVS_VERSION is set and \$MSVC_VERSION is not, \$MSVC_VERSION will be set automatically to \$MSVS_VERSION.
-If both are set to different values, scons will raise an error.
+Deprecated since 1.3.0: \$MSVS_VERSION is deprecated in favor of \$MSVC_VERSION.
+As a transitional aid, if \$MSVS_VERSION is set and \$MSVC_VERSION is not, \$MSVC_VERSION will be initialized to the value of \$MSVS_VERSION.
+An error is raised if If both are set and have different values,